-2.11.4 Load Reduction
+2.11.3 Load Reduction

-Full-time faculty are eligible to receive up to 3 credits in load reduction after teaching full-time for three years, and will be given notice of eligibility by the Vice President for Academic Affairs.
-After notification, faculty members should present a study plan for approval by the Faculty Welfare and Fiscal Affairs Committee and the Vice President for Academic Affairs.
-Other academic projects may qualify for study credits but these will be approved by the Faculty Welfare and Fiscal Affairs Committee and the Vice President for Academic Affairs.
+Full-time faculty are eligible to receive up to 3 credits in load reduction after teaching full-time for three years, and will be given notice of eligibility by the VPAA.
+After notification, faculty members should present a study plan for approval by the FWFA Committee and the VPAA.
+Other academic projects may qualify for study credits but these will be approved by the FWFA Committee and the VPAA on a case-by-case basis.